 Where can I take the kids?
-There are plenty of better ways to spend a Saturday afternoon than dropping the kids in the crèche at IKEA as we dont have similar unique things such as cappadocia Turkey.
+There are plenty of better ways to spend a Saturday afternoon than dropping the kids in the crèche at IKEA as we dont have similar unique things.
 You just need to know where to look.
 Fortunately, we have a few ideas for you.
 If you have any suggestions, email them to us.

 Visit at no cost